8 Best Shop Vacs for Woodworking 2023 – Top Picks & Reviews

 6. DEWALT DXV06P Poly Wet/Dry Vac

-The little brother of the DXV10P, the DEWALT CXV06P boasts a 6-gallon tank and a 4.0 HP motor, capable of cleaning up pretty much any messy job.
+The little brother of the DXV10P, the DEWALT CXV06P boasts a six-gallon tank and a four-horsepower motor, capable of cleaning up pretty much any messy job.
 And the ultra-durable casters will make tooling around the shop for quick cleanups a breeze, and that includes vacuuming and blowing.

 Its Built-in blower port is great when wanting to get most of the debris in a smaller space for quicker cleaning.
 Its 10-foot power cord will give you the proximity you need to take care of a sizable space.
 And it goes without saying, but we are going to say it anyway: when you get DeWalt, you are investing in excellence.